 Tutorials For Artists

-Linda’s next demonstration painting at her Paddiwhack Studio will be September 2, 2017 at 2:00 PM.
-Come have a glass of lemonade and a snack while you watch Linda paint.
+Linda’s next demonstration painting at her Country Studio will be September 5, 2017 at 12:00 Noon.
+Come have a coffee or Coke and a snack while you watch Linda paint.
 It’s a party!
 Bring friends and enjoy my painting process.